 -

-Analysts have a consensus rating of "Moderate Buy" for CVS Health Co., with an average target price of $68.71, suggesting that there is optimism about the stock's future performance.
+Analysts have a consensus rating of "Moderate Buy" for CVS Health Co., with many firms issuing buy ratings, suggesting confidence in the company's future performance.

 -